 Address:

-1 Pasir Ris Cl, Singapore 519599
+Downtown East, 1 Pasir Ris Close, Singapore 519599

 Opening hours:

-Monday to Friday - 12:00pm to 6:00pm (Last admission at 5:00pm), Saturday, Sunday, School Holidays and Public Holidays - 11:00am to 6:00pm (Last admission at 5pm).
-Closed on Tuesdays.
+Monday to Friday—12:00pm to 6:00pm (Last admission at 5:00pm), Saturday, Sunday, School Holidays and Public Holidays—11:00am to 6:00pm (Last admission at 5:00pm), Tuesday—Closed

-2. Hydrodash
+2. HydroDash

-The inflatable course caters to both children and adults, and features slides, climbing ropes, trampolines and even a dive jump.
-Slipping and sliding off the course into the refreshing ocean water is expected here, the perfect adventure getaway in the scorching sun!
+Slipping and sliding off the course into the refreshing ocean water for some cool comfort is expected here, the perfect adventure getaway in the scorching sun!

 However, parents should take note that children under the age of five or shorter than 1m are not allowed into the park.
 Even children between five and six years old are limited to a smaller zone in the park and are not allowed into the main zones.